Q. What is Quinnipiac's Federal School Code?

 Q. Does Quinnipiac require the CSS Profile Form or any additional applications?

 The university has eliminated this form for all students beginning with the 2017/18 academic year.
-Students applying for aid for the fall 2016 or spring 2017 semesters are still required to complete this form.

 Q. What are the early decision deadlines for admission and financial aid?